Anivice/Sysdarft/doc/Sysdarft.md

 # **Notation Conventions**

-This manual uses specific notation for data-structure formats, for symbolic representation of instructions, and for hexadecimal and binary numbers.
+This manual employs specialized notational conventions to delineate data structure formats, symbolically represent instructions, and articulate hexadecimal and binary numerical systems.
-This notation is described below.
+A comprehensive exposition of these notational frameworks is provided in the sections that follow.

 ## Bit and Byte Order

-In illustrations of data structures in memory, unlike Intel architecture manuals, smaller addresses appear toward the *top* of the figure;
+In the representation of data structures within memory, this manual diverges from the conventions typically found in Intel architecture documentation.
-addresses increase toward the *bottom*.
-Similarly, however,
+Specifically, lower memory addresses are depicted at the **top** of the illustration, with addresses incrementing progressively toward the **bottom**.

-bit positions are numbered from right to left, with the leftmost bit being LSB (Least Significant Bit) and the rightmost bit being MSB (Most Significant Bit), and the numerical value of a set bit is equal to two raised to the power of the bit position, same ways identical to Intel architectures as well as that of most ARM and RISC.
+Furthermore, bit positions are systematically numbered from right to left, designating the leftmost bit as the **Least Significant Bit (LSB)** and the rightmost bit as the **Most Significant Bit (MSB)**.
+The numerical value associated with an active bit is determined by two raised to the power of its respective bit position.
+This methodology aligns consistently with the standards employed in Intel architectures, as well as those prevalent in most ARM and RISC architectures.

 ![Bit and Byte Order](BitAndByteOrder.png)

-Exactly identical to Intel 64 and IA-32 processors, who are "little endian"[^LittleEndian] machines, that is, the bytes of a word are numbered starting from the least significant byte (byte with the smallest address), Sysdarft operates in a same way without a complicated protected mode and multitask support.
+The architecture of Sysdarft is meticulously congruent with that of Intel 64 and IA-32 processors, which are characterized as **little endian**[^LittleEndian] systems.
+In this context, the byte ordering within a word commences with the least significant byte, corresponding to the smallest memory address, and progresses sequentially to the most significant byte.
+Furthermore, Sysdarft operates in an analogous manner, eschewing the complexities associated with protected modes and foregoing support for multitasking functionalities.

 [^LittleEndian]:
-Endianness is the order
-in which bytes within a word
-(a given computer architecture's native unit of data, a $64\text{-bit}$ system typically has $64\text{-bit}$ words (8-byte), which is called the native word size in which a computer executes many operations rather than a byte at a time, [@Intel64AndIA32ArchitecturesSoftwareDevelopersManualCombinedVolumes] though not the case for Sysdarft who operates in an $8\text{-bit}$ data stream) of digital data are transmitted over a data communication medium or addressed in computer memory, counting only byte significance compared to earliness[@OnHolyWarsAndAPleaForPeace].
+Endianness refers to the sequence in which bytes within a word - defined as the native unit of data for a given computer architecture - are arranged and transmitted over a data communication medium or addressed in computer memory.
+In a 64-bit system, for example, words typically consist of 64 bits (8 bytes), representing the native word size through which a computer performs multiple operations simultaneously, as opposed to processing data one byte at a time [@Intel64AndIA32ArchitecturesSoftwareDevelopersManualCombinedVolumes].
+However, this does not apply to Sysdarft, which operates using an 8-bit data stream.
-Danny Cohen adopted the term endianness from Jonathan Swift's Gulliver's Travels [@GulliversTravels], where Swift described a conflict between sects of Lilliputians divided into those breaking the shell of a boiled egg from the big end or from the little end.
+The term "endianness" was coined by Danny Cohen, drawing inspiration from *Gulliver's Travels* [@GulliversTravels], wherein Swift depicted a conflict among the Lilliputians over whether to crack eggshells from the big end or the little end.
-Little-endian system recognizes that the least significant byte is the byte whose address is the smallest in memory, and data is traversed from the smallest address towards larger ones.
+In a little-endian system, the least significant byte occupies the smallest memory address, and data is processed sequentially from the smallest address to larger ones [@OnHolyWarsAndAPleaForPeace].

 ## Hexadecimal and Binary Numbers